Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 Soil

-Adding a bit of lime or leaf mulch into the growing medium will do wonders.
+Adding a bit of leaf mold into the growing medium will do wonders for soil texture.

 Water

-This plant likes evenly and consistently moist soil, but not wet or soggy.
+This plant likes evenly and consistently moist soil, but it should not be wet or soggy.
 Also, it is best to water the veggie from the base and not overhead to prevent root rot.

 Add a layer of mulch to help retain moisture in the soil.
 Also, never let the growing medium go dry completely.